michellevdb/beaconjeopardy/README.md

 	Player will select a box with the dollar amount to receive a pop-up with a question.

-	To review answer, user will click blue box labeled 'Answer'.
+	To review answer, user will click blue button labeled 'Answer'.

 	If answered correctly, select the current player (P1 - P6), and click green 'Correct' button to add dollar amount to player score.